In the interests of full disclosure, we are describing Our Lawyers Advised This Trope here.

-The suit is commonly cited by corporate spokesweasels as an example of the problems with the American legal system, but the facts actually indicate otherwise.
+"Warning: The beverage you're about to enjoy is extremely hot."
+This one came about after a woman got third degree burns from a cup of McDonald's coffee.
+The suit she filed is often laughed at and cited as an example of the problems with the American legal system, but it's more of an example of a "Lack of Institutional Control" on the part of either the Franchisee or McDonalds Corporate itself.
 To be more specific, the problem was that this McDonald's was serving its coffee significantly hotter than usual (like over 180 degrees rather than a more typical 140 or so), and they (not just McDonald's generally, but that specific store) had been previously sued by other people for the same thing.
-She was only suing for her actual medical expenses, but the judge essentially said "Clearly it's going to take a truly outrageous amount of pain and suffering damages to make you actually take notice and stop this, so okay, here you go."
+The plaintif was only suing for her actual medical expenses, but the judge essentially said "Clearly it's going to take a truly outrageous amount of pain and suffering damages to make you actually take notice and stop this, so okay, here you go."

 Anything required by the FCC, an American agency with broad scope.
 One must be very careful here due to the lack of a statute of limitations, as evidenced by a recent obscenity charge caused by a mid-1990s NYPD Blue episode.